poojaadhithan/BLENDED_LEARNING_Implementation-of-Stochastic-Gradient-Descent-SGD-Regressor/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Load the dataset and preprocess the data by removing unnecessary columns and converting categorical variables.
+1. Load the dataset and preprocess it by removing unnecessary columns and converting categorical variables into numerical form.
-2. Split the dataset into features and target variable, then standardize the data and divide it into training and testing sets.
+2. Split the dataset into input features (X) and target variable (y), and divide it into training and testing sets.
-3. Train the SGD Regressor model using the training data.
+3. Apply standardization to the data and train the SGD Regressor model using the training set.
 4. Predict the test data and evaluate the model using MSE, MAE, and R², and visualize the results.

 ## Program: